 - Noob can also imply someone who expects not knowing the rules (many of which are often fairly common sense and/or basic courtesy) to excuse them from following the rules.
 Especially if the rules are clearly written somewhere unavoidable.

-- Among Old Money families, New Money (or nouveau riche) is an Acceptable Target.
+- Among Old Money families, New Money (or Nouveau Riche) are an Acceptable Target.
 They are usually stereotyped as brash and uncouth, flagrantly spending and displaying their wealth (conspicuous consumption is very much out of vogue currently) and making a spectacle of themselves.

 - Most of which is merely intended to scare.

-For some reason, being a virgin after about age 16 is usually seen as bad, or because there's something wrong with you.
+Virgins For some reason, being a virgin after about age 16 since The '70s (or at least The '90s) is usually seen as bad, or because there's something wrong with you.
 Men are seen as losers or awkward, and women are seen as too choosy, that is if they are not portrayed as overly religious prudes saving themselves for marriage.
 Or worse still, as just too ugly to get laid.